Hofstra University School of Law, J.D., with Distinction, 2001

 Brad specializes in Delaware corporate law and represents clients in a variety of areas, including corporate and commercial litigation in the Delaware Court of Chancery where he began his legal career as a judicial law clerk.
 In addition to his litigation practice, Brad frequently advises directors and special committees on issues of Delaware corporate law, pre-suit litigation demands, and transactional issues.

-Current and recent deal litigation in the Court of Chancery includes representing Kinder Morgan in litigation challenging Kinder Morgan’s $75 billion consolidation; DIRECTV and its directors in litigation challenging AT&T’s $48 billion acquisition of DIRECTV; Signet Jewelers in litigation challenging Signet’s $1.4 billion acquisition of Zale as well as Zale in defending a consolidated appraisal action brought by former Zale stockholders; and Golden Gate/Eddie Bauer in takeover litigation between The Men’s Wearhouse and Joseph A. Bank.
+Brad has represented clients in many of Delaware’s marquee corporate cases in recent years, including In re CNX Gas Corp.
+Shareholders Litigation; In re El Paso Shareholders Litigation; In re Complete Genomics, Inc. Shareholder Litigation; The Men’s Wearhouse, Inc. v.
+Wildrick; and In re Jefferies Group, Inc. Shareholders Litigation.
+Current and recent deal litigation includes representing Kinder Morgan in litigation challenging Kinder Morgan’s $75 billion consolidation; DIRECTV and its directors in litigation challenging AT&T’s $48 billion acquisition of DIRECTV; Signet Jewelers in litigation challenging Signet’s $1.4 billion acquisition of Zale as well as Zale in defending a consolidated appraisal action brought by former Zale stockholders; and Laboratory Corporation of America in litigation challenging LabCorp’s approximately $6 billion acquisition of Covance Inc.

 Following his clerkship, Brad practiced for five years at Weil, Gotshal & Manges LLP in the firm's Securities and Corporate Governance Litigation Group in New York before returning to Delaware and becoming a founding partner of the firm.